nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Unmarks a task and sets it as incomplete.

+Note;
+* To unmark a task, we need to show the full list of tasks with the completed (disappeared) tasks.
+* By executing `task list -a` command, we can fully display the task panel with both complete and incomplete tasks.
+* Thus we can `unmark` a task from complete to incomplete.

 Format: `task unmark TASK_INDEX`
+* Show the full task lists by using `task list -a`.
 * Unmarks the task at the specified `TASK_INDEX`.
 * The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `task list` followed by `task unmark 1` unmarks the 1st task in the task list and sets it as incomplete.
+* `task list -a` followed by `task unmark 1` unmarks the 1st task in the task list and sets it as incomplete.

 ---
 ### Deleting a Task: `task delete`